 These 16 delicious vegan recipes with tomato paste will put those little cans in your pantry to good use.
-Explore this collection of tried-and-true recipes to learn how to use this incredible ingredient to enhance the flavors of pasta sauces, soups, and stews you'll never want to be without it.
+Explore this collection of tried-and-true recipes to learn how to use this incredible ingredient to enhance the flavors of vegan pasta sauces, soups, stews, and more.
+You'll never want to be without it!

 If you're like me, you may have developed the habit of always keeping some cans of tomato paste on hand in your kitchen.
 But for a long time, I wasn't sure what to do with them.

 But now I know that they are the secret ingredient for adding a burst of intense umami flavor to both slow-cooked and quick recipes.
-And since a little goes a long way, the small 6-ounce cans work wonderfully in these recipes with tomato paste.
+And since a little goes a long way, the small 6-ounce cans work wonderfully in these vegan recipes with tomato paste.

 Why you'll love these recipes

 - They are all vegan and can be made gluten-free.

-- They are loaded with umami flavor thanks to the addition of tomato paste.
+- They are loaded with rich savory flavors thanks to the addition of tomato paste.

 - They are easy to make and highly rated.